Modern Views of Machine Learning for Precision Psychiatry: Background of Neuroimaging

 \subsection{Mind vs. Brain}

 The brain is a physical organ, which provides the center that supports all cognitive functions.
 It can be considered as the hardware of the human body.
 In contrast, the mind is abstract; it creates emotions and enables consciousness, perception, thinking, judgment, and memory.
-The World Health Organization (WHO) defines mental health as ''\textit{a state of well-being in which the individual realizes his or her own abilities, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to his or her community.}" Psychiatry is seeking to measure the mind, which is not quite the same thing as the brain; therefore, it relies on the quantification of how people feel under specific tasks or behavioral conditions.
-Psychiatry disorders are often described as disorders of the mind, which disrupt the brain’s ability to function normally to complete certain processes.
+The World Health Organization (WHO) defines mental health as ''\textit{a state of well-being in which the individual realizes his or her own abilities, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to his or her community.}" Psychiatry is seeking to measure the mind, and relies on the quantification of how people feel under specific tasks or behavioral conditions.
+Psychiatric disorders are often described as disorders of the mind, which disrupt the brain’s ability to function normally to complete certain processes.
 For instance, anxiety, stress, depression, autism, obsessive-compulsive disorder (OCD), and post-traumatic stress disorder (PTSD) are categorized by varying degrees of psychomotor, cognitive, affective, and volitional impairment.
-Since mind and brain are internally interleaved, the syndromes of mental disorders are associated with the abnormality of the mind and brain \cite{glannon2020mind}, or to be more precise, as syndromes of disrupted neural, cognitive, and behavioral systems \cite{insel2015brain}.
+Since the brain and mind are internally interleaved, the syndromes of mental disorders are associated with dysfunctions of neural, cognitive, and behavioral systems \citep{insel2015brain}.
+To unravel mysteries of the mind, we need to understand the brain based on modern neuroimaging techniques.